On a Per-Student Basis, School Staffing Levels Are Hitting All-Time Highs

 Given the current rush to hire, I would not be surprised to see these numbers go even higher in the years to come.

 These findings may raise some eyebrows.
 After all, as of the latest national figures, local public schools employ about 4% fewer people than they did in February 2020.
 But those statistics are misleading, because they include part-time staff.
-But those statistics are misleading because they count all employees including part-time staff.
 Other survey data suggest that nearly all the job losses in education came from part-time workers.
 The figures in the chart above use a different calculation known as full-time equivalents.
 Head count numbers might be germane in certain instances, but the number of equivalents better represents total staff time available.

 My Edunomics Lab colleague Marguerite Roza has called adding staff the main “big bet” public education has pursued over the last 50 years.
 When school spending has risen, districts haven’t added more instructional time for students or raised teacher salaries.
 Instead, they’ve always increased staff.